[please note: this page needs to be updated!]

-These shale deposits were highlighted in a 2010-2011 report from the Ontario Environmental Commissioner -
+This map of shale deposits is from the Ministry of Natural Resources.
+The map was highlighted in a 2010-2011 report from the Ontario Environmental Commissioner –

 At least two companies currently are preparing to frack around Ontario.
 Separate pages on this web site highlight Mooncor and Eurogas assets and plans.
 These companies also use the names DRGN Resources and Dundee Energy Limited Partnership, respectively.